galang-nur/galang-nur/README.md

 # Hello,
-Galang is an information technology undergraduate student. interested in subjects such as web development (product) and data science.
+Galang is an information technology undergraduate student.
+Interested in subjects such as web development (product) and data science.
 Both are subjects that he is currently focused on.
-Other than that, he also likes to talk about sports, history, and movies.
+Other than that, he also likes to talk about software engineering in general, sports, history, and movies.
 <!--
 **galang-nur/galang-nur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.